PeijiangLiu/distributionally_robust_optimization/README.md

 # distributionally_robust_optimization
-Implement demos in 《Data-driven distributionally robust optimization using the Wasserstein metric: performance guarantees and tractable reformulations》
+Implement demos in paper
+《Data-driven distributionally robust optimization using the Wasserstein metric: performance guarantees and tractable reformulations》